michael2012z/BitBible/markdown/JPS/files/Num.md

 15. And the slope of the valleys that inclineth toward the seat of Ar, and leaneth upon the border of Moab.--

-16. And from thence to Beer;That is, A well. that is the well whereof HaShem said unto Moses: 'Gather the people together, and I will give them water.'
+16. And from thence to Beer;

 17. Then sang Israel this song: Spring up, O well--sing ye unto it--